Veterans and Identity TheftUpdated: November 4, 2022

 When you report scams and identity theft issues to the FTC, authorities learn more about how veterans and other consumers experience fraud.

 Knowing that is important from a prevention and enforcement perspective.

 However, what should veterans do besides reporting the incident?
 How you respond to identity theft is very important in the earliest stages of recovering from it.

-Veterans Affected By Identity Theft
+Veterans Affected by Identity Theft

-Types Of Fraud Veterans, Military Family Members, and Currently Serving Military Members Face
+Types of Fraud Veterans, Military Family Members and Currently Serving Military Members Face

 - Credit cards